Fire Emblem: Three Houses Character Recruitment Guide

 Fire Emblem: Three Houses asks you to make a tough choice almost right off the bat: which House you'll align yourself with.
-That's really just a different way of saying "which groups of students you won't get in your party" — for a little while, at least.
+That's really just a different way of saying "which characters you won't get in your party" — for a little while, at least.

 After your first main battle, you get the option to recruit students from other Houses, which means they permanently become part of your party (assuming you don't let them die, of course).

-It's not as easy as asking them to join you, though, which is why we've put together this guide for how to recruit students from other Houses.
+It's not as easy as asking them to join you, though, which is why we've put together this guide for how to recruit characters from other Houses.

 Recruiting Students from Other Houses